lewisj44/3DBarGraph/README.md

 * The Database will be stored in the Application.datapath folder.
 The database name can be set via the inspector under the "Graph" GameObject and "DBConnection" Component.
 * Use base of graph to rotate around the y-axis.
 Use handles to rotate in x and z axis.
 * Bar values can be adjusted via click-and-drag.
-Hold shift to change precision.
+Hold shift or shift+ctrl (shift+cmd on Mac) to change precision.